simula/ImageCLEFmed-MEDVQA-GI-2025/README.md

 python submission_task1.py
 ```

+#### 📄 Additional Dependencies
+If your code requires extra packages, you must include a `requirements.txt` in the **root of the repo**.
+The system will install these automatically during validation/submission.
+Else you will get package missing errors.

 Next, you can validate the script to work independently.
 The .py script should now be in the root of the same HuggingFace repo as your model.
 You can try this in a new venv:
 ```bash
 medvqa validate --competition=gi-2025 --task=1/2 --repo_id=<your_repo_id>